Best Stocks for Peter Lynch-Style GARP Investing

 Peter Lynch ran the Fidelity Magellan Fund from 1977 to 1990, delivering a 29.2% average annual return that made it the best-performing mutual fund in the world.
 His approach — Growth at a Reasonable Price (GARP) — sits at the intersection of growth and value investing.
 Lynch didn't chase the hottest growth stocks regardless of price, and he didn't buy cheap stocks with no growth.
 He wanted both: companies growing earnings at 15-25% per year that you could buy at a PEG ratio under 1.0.

-The Lynch-inspired preset weights Growth at 30% — the highest of any preset except Wood — reflecting his focus on earnings and revenue acceleration.
-But Valuation carries 25%, which is what separates Lynch from pure growth investors.
+The Lynch-inspired preset weights Growth at 35% — the highest of any preset except Wood — reflecting his focus on earnings and revenue acceleration.
+But Valuation carries an equally serious 25%, which is what separates Lynch from pure growth investors.
 The PEG ratio (price-to-earnings divided by growth rate) is Lynch's signature metric: a stock growing earnings at 20% with a P/E of 20 has a PEG of 1.0 — fairly valued.
 A PEG below 1.0 means you're buying growth at a discount.
-Quality at 20% and Moat at 15% ensure the growth is backed by real profitability and competitive positioning.
-Risk at just 10% reflects Lynch's willingness to accept higher volatility in exchange for growth.
+Carrying high Growth and high Valuation weights together pushes this preset toward the rare cheap-growth names rather than generic all-rounders.
+Quality at 25% ensures the growth is backed by real profitability, while Moat is held to just 5% — Lynch was happy to own fast growers before they had built a wide moat.
+Risk at 10% reflects Lynch's willingness to accept higher volatility in exchange for growth.

 Lynch popularized the idea that individual investors have advantages over Wall Street professionals — you encounter potential investments every day as a consumer, employee, and citizen.
 His famous advice to 'invest in what you know' wasn't about buying stock in your favorite restaurant.
 It was about recognizing when a company you understand is growing faster than its stock price reflects.
 The stocks below represent today's best GARP opportunities: fast-growing companies that the market hasn't fully priced.